What happened to the first Brighton team to play at Withdean?

 Andy Crosby

 Crosby cost £10,000 that summer from Chester but that instantly looked like money well spent.
-He played 41 times in the 1999-00 season and followed that up with 39 appearances the following season as part of the Division Three title winning side.
+He played 41 times in 1999-00 and followed that up with 39 appearances the following season as part of the Division Three title winning side.

 Jamie Campbell playing for Brighton